Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 4: Parliamentary Rules and Rules on Quorums

-All meetings of the Executive Board and Membership shall follow the Parliamentary Rules as detailed by the most recent edition of Roberts Rules of Order.
-A three-quarters (3/4) vote of the members present is required to suspend the Parliamentary Rules.
+All meetings of the Executive Board and Membership shall follow the Parliamentary Rules as detailed by the most recent edition of Robert’s Rules of Order.
+A three-quarters (3/4) vote of the Members present is required to suspend the Parliamentary Rules.
 If Quorums are not present at the meetings of the Executive Board or meetings of the Membership, only discussions and recommendations concerning a meeting’s agenda may occur and no official action can take place.

 Article VIII: Nominations, Elections, Voting and Vacancies